svenauhagen/paypal-plus-plugin/readme.txt

 = I installed WooCommerce in a lower version.
 Nevertheless, can I use PayPal Plus for WooCommerce? =

 No, the plugin is only compatible with WooCommerce versions >= 3.0.
 We advise to make an update.
 But don’t forget to make a backup of your installation before.
+For making a backup use our free WordPress backup plugin [BackWPup](https://wordpress.org/plugins/backwpup/).

-= What do I have to think of when I use a PayPal account for several shops? =
+= What do I have to pay attention to when I use a PayPal account for several shops? =

 It’s mandatory to assign a unique invoice prefix for each shop in the *PayPal Plus for WooCommerce* settings.
 Otherwise, PayPal won’t accept orders with the same invoice number.